sorbet/sorbet/website/docs/override-checking.md

 Sorbet supports method override checking.
 These checks are implemented as `sig` annotations:

-- `overridable`, children can override this method
+- `overridable` means children can override this method
-- `override`, this class overrides a method on its parent (or ancestor)
+- `override` means this method overrides a method on its parent (or ancestor)
-- `abstract`, this method is abstract (has no implementation) and must be implemented by being overridden in all concrete subclasses.
+- `abstract` means this method is abstract (has no implementation) and must be implemented by being overridden in all concrete subclasses.
-- `implementation`, this method implements an abstract method
+- `implementation` means this method implements an abstract method

 These annotations can be chained, for example `.implementation.overridable` lets a grandchild class override a concrete implementation of its parent.